 Moving to ZSL London Zoo from the west coast of Australia, Melati lived in Perth Zoo with her twin brother Jaya until she was two years old, when they were moved into separate enclosures.

-Her father Hari was the last Sumatran tiger cub to be born at ZSL London Zoo, so she’s returning to her British roots.
+Her father Hari was born at ZSL London Zoo, so she’s returning to her British roots.

 Sumatran tiger (Panthera tigris sumatrae)